keeema/bobril-samples/articles/05_bobril-bobril-build.md

 declare let DEBUG: boolean;
 ```

-and bobril-build will assign such variable with value saying you are in debug mode (bb2) or in production code (bb2 b).
+and bobril-build will assign such variable with value saying you are in debug mode (bb) or in production code (bb b).

 ## GitHub